-US officials meet Taliban in Kabul to discuss Americans held in Afghanistan
+Taliban official says US envoy agrees to prisoner swap in Kabul meeting

 The reported visit follows one in March 2025 which led to the release of a US citizen held for more than two years in Afghanistan.

-United States officials have held talks with the authorities in Kabul over Americans held in Afghanistan, according to the Taliban administration’s Ministry of Foreign Affairs.
+United States officials have agreed to a prisoner exchange after a rare talk with the authorities in Kabul, according to the Taliban administration’s Ministry of Foreign Affairs.

 Adam Boehler, the Trump administration’s special envoy for hostage response, and Zalmay Khalilzad, a former US special envoy for Afghanistan, met with the Taliban’s Foreign Minister Amir Khan Muttaqi.